Pagination

 $ curl -u $public_id:$secret "$base_url/main/v1/customer"

-This results in a page of customer data:
+This results in a page of customer data, for example:

 {